gitlabhq/gitlabhq/doc/user/project/pages/index.md

 A user's project will be served under `http(s)://username.example.io/projectname` whereas a group's project under `http(s)://groupname.example.io/projectname`.

+## Quick Start

+Read through [GitLab Pages Quick Start Guide][pages-quick] or watch the video tutorial on [how to publish a website with GitLab Pages on GitLab.com from a forked project][video-pages-fork].

+See also [All you Need to Know About GitLab Pages][pages-index-guide] for a list with all the resources we have for GitLab Pages.

 ### Explore the contents of `.gitlab-ci.yml`

 The key thing about GitLab Pages is the `.gitlab-ci.yml` file, something that